Subset Selection for Multiple Linear Regression via Optimization: Computational Experiment

 \section{Computational Experiment}

 In this section, we present computational experiments for all proposed models and algorithms in \autoref{REG_section_formulation_subset_selection} and \autoref{section_many_variables}.
 They are compared to benchmark algorithms and to each other.
-To test the performance, we use randomly generated instances and the problems are solved by CPLEX 12.5 on a server with a Xeon 2.80GHz CPU and 15GB RAM.
+To test the performance, we use randomly generated instances and a personal computer with 8 GB RAM and Intel Core i7 (2.40 GHz dual core) was used for the experiments in Section \ref{experiment_thin_mrmr} and a server with Xeon 2.8 GHz CPU and 15GB RAM is used for all other experiments.
+All models and algorithms are implemented in C\# and CPLEX.